vincentschen/anytag-autocomplete-contenteditable/README.md

-#Bootstrap (Any) Tag Autocomplete
+#Any-Tag Autocomplete for Contenteditable

 This is a bootstrap plugin to autocomplete tags for contenteditable div elements.
-It works in the same way tagging people on Facebook, Twitter or Sandglaz works.

-Allows user to set any string as the inline tag (rather than only one character) to prompt autocomplete.
+Allows user to set any string as the inline tag to prompt autocomplete.

 ##Requirements
 - bootstrap-typeahead.js